Calorique

 Healthy Weight (5th–84th percentile)

 Appropriate weight for age and height.
-This broad range accounts for the natural diversity in children's body types.
-Focus on maintaining healthy eating habits and regular physical activity (60 minutes daily per WHO guidelines).
+This broad range accounts for natural diversity in children's body types.
+Focus on healthy eating habits, sleep, and regular physical activity.

 Overweight (85th–94th percentile)

 Above the recommended range.
-Small lifestyle changes can be effective: reducing screen time, increasing outdoor play, and improving dietary quality.
-Avoid restrictive dieting — growing children need adequate nutrition.
+Small lifestyle changes can be effective: fewer sugary drinks, more outdoor play, better sleep routines, and higher dietary quality.
+Avoid restrictive dieting without clinician guidance.

 Obese (≥ 95th percentile)